 For a description of versioning see the section What Is Versioning below.
-Versioning cannot be used (on the destination) when compressing to a single Zip file, or when doing a backup to an email server.
+Versioning cannot be used (on the destination) when compressing to a single Zip file.

 •Enable versioning on source/left/destination/right: If enabled, versions of files will be kept in that location.
 You can, for example, choose to only keep versions in the destination/right.

 •Where versions files are stored...: This setting defines where the versions files are kept.
 They are either kept in a sub-folder of each folder, or kept within a folder in the source/destination.
 Once you choose a setting it is not recommended that you change it otherwise you will no longer have access to your versions.